Oghuz Yabgu State: Ethnic composition

 The powerbase of the Oghuz State were semi-nomadic and nomadic tribes of Zhetysu and Siberia: Yughra, Charuk, Khalaj, Kimek, Karluk, Imur, Bayandur, Kai, and the remaining tribes and sedentary population of the Kangar Union that submitted to the Oghuz Yabgu.

-According to the 11th-century treatise Dīwān Lughāt al-Turk by Karakhanid scholar Mahmud Kashgari (b.
-1005 - d.
-1102), Oghuz confederation had originally consisted of 24 tribes, though two Khalaj tribe left the union early, leaving 22, whom Kashgari named.
+According to the 11th century treatise Dīwān Lughāt al-Turk by Karakhanid scholar Mahmud Kashgari (b.
+1005 – d.
+1102), the Oghuz confederation had originally consisted of 24 tribes, though two Khalaj tribes left the union early, leaving 22, whom Kashgari named.
 Sharaf al-Zaman al-Marwazi (fl.
-1056/57–1124/25 CE), a near-contemporary of Kashgari, mentioned only 12 Oghuz tribes.
-Later sources like Rashid-al-Din, Abu al-Ghazi Bahadur, and Selçukname omitted Charuklug from Kashgari's list, added Kizik, Karkin, and Yaparli, and divided the 24 tribes neatly into two 12-tribe group" Buzuks or Bazouk (Turkic and Turkmen: Bozoklar - Grey Arrows), and Uchuks (Turkic and Turkmen: Üçoklar - Three Arrows).
+1056/1057 – 1124/1125 CE), a near-contemporary of Kashgari, mentioned only 12 Oghuz tribes.
+Later sources like Rashid-al-Din, Abu al-Ghazi Bahadur, and Selçukname omitted Charuklug from Kashgari's list, added Kizik, Karkin, and Yaparli, and divided the 24 tribes neatly into two 12-tribe group" Buzuks or Bazouk (Turkic and Turkmen: Bozoklar – Grey Arrows), and Uchuks (Turkic and Turkmen: Üçoklar – Three Arrows).
 The Buzuk wing had a privileged status.
 The discrepancy between the sources probably resulted from the Oghuz division into two exogamous parts, Buzuks and Uchuks belonging respectively to the right and the left wing of their army.
 Oghuz States also had the "Uruk" and "Aimags".
 The term "Uruk" designated tribal divisions.
 Clans and tribes united into larger tribal alliances, were known as "il" (the country).